Delaware police officer declared clinically dead after being attacked while on duty

 Additional officers responded to the home after Heacook became unresponsive over police radio.

 Heacook was found unconscious, suffering from blunt force trauma to the head.
-He was rushed to an area hospital and later transported to Shock Trauma in Baltimore, Maryland where he died.
+He was rushed to an area hospital and later transported to Shock Trauma in Baltimore, Maryland where he was recently put on life support for organ donation purposes.

 "These are the worst moments any of us can imagine: mourning the loss of a member of our law enforcement family.
 Cpl.
 Keith Heacook served his Department and his community honorably and faithfully for more than two decades - a family man, a public servant, and a protector of his community until his final days," said Delaware Attorney General Kathy Jennings Wednesday night.
 "Tonight we remember a father and a husband; a veteran of Delmar's police force; and a brother in Delaware's law enforcement family.
 Tonight we mourn the loss of a man who devoted his life to serving others.
 Tonight we acknowledge law enforcement across the state, who willingly face danger each day so the rest of us don't have to," said Jennings.